gamelab/WebGL-Particles-Plugin/README.md

  * "alphaGradient" (array of 4 numbers 0 < n < 1): the alpha value at each color stop in the color envelope
  * "alphaStops" ((array of 2 numbers 0 < n < 1): determines the second and third alpha stop.
 The first and fourth are locked to 0 and 1 respectively
  * "additive" (boolean) : Use additive blending for compositing particles when true.

+## Thanks for using the WebGL Particles Plugin!